Brett-Tanner/Journal/2024/Mar_24.md

   - [x] Create unlevelled lesson partial
     - [x] Add vertical separator partial

-## March 6th
+## March 7th

+- [x] Override WP styles on Online School custom text

 ### Materials

-- [] Use 'after add' option on SupportRequest messages association to reset the seen status
+- [x] Change StandShowSpeak script attachment to guide for uniformity
+- [x] Add subtypes to Exercise
+- [x] Update seeds to generate lessons and a plan showing them on the current day for teachers
+  - So I can just run `rails db:reset` to easily get lessons on the teacher profile
-- [] Write a rake task or some kind of script that takes a version label and automatically:
+- [x] Write a rake task or some kind of script that takes a version label and automatically:
   - Changes the tag on the docker image in dockerrun.aws.json
   - builds a new docker image with that tag
   - uploads the image to dockerhub
   - runs eb deploy
   - with progress output at each step, and aborts on errors
-- [] Look into the Normalize API for data that needs massaging

 #### Teacher Interface

 - Show the day's lessons
-  - [] Create levelled lesson partial
+  - [x] Create levelled lesson partial
+  - [x] Tweak the teacher profile styling for mobile

+## March 8th

+### Materials

+- [] Look into the Normalize API for data that needs massaging

 #### Courses

 - [] Only show a month in advance of lessons by default as its paid by month
-  - Probably need a field for months paid on the plan

 #### Students